weiju/popovich68k/README.md

 ## Description

 This projects is emulates a classic Motorola 68k CPU based system.
-It is an excercise in Rust
+It is an excercise in Rust and for setting up a CI system with Github Actions

-# Architecture

-This emulator is emulated as a CPU module that works on top of an AddressSpace structure